 b.
 Any violations of the roommate agreement may result in disciplinary action.
 It is the responsibility of the residents to report any infractions of their roommate agreement.
 Violations of the roommate agreement may result in the student going through a conduct hearing.

 a.
 Residents are responsible for the security of their rooms and their residence hall.
 The resident will be issued a room key and/or electronic access to his/her assigned hall and room.
-Residents should carry their room keys, residency cards and student ID cards at all times.
+Residents should carry their room keys, and student ID cards at all times.

 c.
 If a student is locked out, a staff member can assist him/her in gaining access to the assigned room.
 If the resident requests a lock out code for a Persona (card access) lock (Centennial, Georgia, Hopper & Reade) or if a resident requests for a staff member to open the door, Housing reserves the right to assess a fee for each lock out using the following fee schedule:

 1st lock out: Free

 4th lock out: $50 with an automatic lock change (for hard keys)